 The scope of our audit is set in accordance with the Code and International Standards on Auditing (ISAs) (UK).
-We are responsible for forming and expressing an opinion on the Council's financial statements that have been prepared by management with the oversight of those charged with governance (the Audit Committee and Audit Committee (Advisory)); and we consider whether there are sufficient arrangements in place at the Council for securing economy, efficiency and effectiveness in your use of resources.
-Value for money relates to ensuring that resources are used efficiently in order to maximise the outcomes that can be achieved.
+We are responsible for forming and expressing an opinion on the Pension Fund's financial statements that have been prepared by management with the oversight of those charged with governance (the Audit Committee and Audit Committee (Advisory)).

 The audit of the financial statements does not relieve management or the Audit Committee and Audit Committee (Advisory) of your responsibilities.
-It is the responsibility of the Council to ensure that proper arrangements are in place for the conduct of its business, and that public money is safeguarded and properly accounted for.
-We have considered how the Council is fulfilling these responsibilities.
+It is the responsibility of the Pension Fund to ensure that proper arrangements are in place for the conduct of its business, and that public money is safeguarded and properly accounted for.
+We have considered how the Pension Fund is fulfilling these responsibilities.

-Our audit approach is based on a thorough understanding of the Council's business and is risk based.
+Our audit approach is based on a thorough understanding of the Pension Fund's business and is risk based.